jt77/IBM-Demo-App/README.md

-# IBM Demo App
+# React-Flask-Docker-App

-This is the codebase for the IBM job application demo app assignment.
-The app is a task managment app with an api for storing task data in a database.
-Both the client and api microservice run inside independent containers.
+The app is a task managment demo app with an api for storing task data in a database.
+The app uses a microservice architecture with the client and api running inside independent containers.

 #### Client